 Waldgeir noted the site assessments will determine if homeowners have properties conducive to producing solar energy.

 "We get on the roof and use a [special device] to measure the amount of sun and shade it gets," she said.
-"From that, we can determine how much sun it gets throughout the year and what the output will be from the solar project."

 The deadline to enroll in Solarize Mass is Sept.
 30.